Culture & Institutional Excellence

 Sarah Macdonald, Ph.D.

 Sarah D. Macdonald, Ph.D. (she/her/hers) is a sociologist and educational developer passionate about educational equity and inclusive teaching, learning, and working environments.
-At Cal Poly, San Luis Obispo, she is an Assistant Director in the Center for Teaching, Learning, and Technology, is Senior Director of Innovative Pedagogies in the Office for University Diversity and Inclusion and teaches in the Social Sciences Department.
+At Cal Poly, San Luis Obispo, she is an Assistant Director in the Center for Teaching, Learning, and Technology, is Senior Director of Innovative Pedagogies in the Department of Culture and Institutional Excellence (CIX) and teaches in the Social Sciences Department.
 Dr. Macdonald is a passionate teacher who has taught undergraduates in sociology and media studies at University of California, Berkeley; Mills College; and Cal Poly, San Luis Obispo.
 She holds an M.A. and Ph.D. in Sociology from the University of California, Berkeley, and a B.A. in Sociology and Russian from Smith College.

 Related Content